-She is the founder and Senior Directing Counselor at Higher Hopes Counseling and Owner and Clinical Director at Rockwall Heath Counseling in Texas.
+She is the founder and Senior Directing Counselor at Higher Hopes Counseling and the Owner and Clinical Director at Rockwall Heath Counseling in Texas.
 Erin has held the position of Senior Director of Education & Prevention and Director of Education at various domestic violence/sexual assault agencies and shelters in North Texas.
 As well, she is active within German-speaking communities since her time on the foreign mission field in former East Germany.

 Erin's passions, posts, and projects reflect her love for culture, faith, education, counseling, and people.